kayakteam10/kayak/scripts/production/README.md

 ## License

-Internal use only - Kayak team.
+Internal use only - TripWeave team.